-She had the honour of being named Flag Bearer at the Opening Ceremonies of the 1996 Olympic Summer Games.
+Charmaine Crooks, C.M., is a Member of the Order of Canada, a Five-Time Olympian, Olympic silver medalist and was the Flag Bearer at the Opening Ceremony of the 1996 Olympic Summer Games.

 She is President of NGU Consultants Inc, a global strategic advisory company, a Director of several profit/non-profit Boards and a keynote speaker, and freelance TV presenter.